Skip to main content

 • September 12, 2015

-For Breast Cancer "Hi everyone, in 2011 I was diagnosed with stage 3A invasive ductal breast cancer - I went through chemo for 4 months and had double mastectomy in March 2012 - followed by 6 weeks of radiation.
-I was put on tamoxifen for a year and then femara which I currently take now.
-The biggest thing with femara is being like I am constantly tired and "foggy" - I can handle the hot flashes ( we live in Minnesota - where the winter lasts for 6 months) - I just walk around outside with a t shirt on and I'm good to go!
-Lately, I have been experiencing hair loss and I don't know if its due to the femara?
+For Breast Cancer "In 2011, I was diagnosed with stage 3A invasive ductal breast cancer.
+I went through chemo for 4 months and had a double mastectomy in March 2012, followed by 6 weeks of radiation.
+I was put on tamoxifen for a year and then Femara, which I currently take now.
+The biggest thing with Femara is feeling constantly tired and 'foggy'.
+I can handle the hot flashes (we live in Minnesota, where the winter lasts for 6 months) - I just walk around outside with a t-shirt on, and I'm good to go!
+Lately, I have been experiencing hair loss, and I don't know if it's due to the Femara.
 Anyone else have this problem?
 Please let me know.
-Hang in there beautiful ladies (& men)"
+Hang in there, beautiful ladies (& men)."

 7 / 10